Splendor-Protocol/splendor-blockchain-v4-testnet/README.md

 # Splendor Blockchain V4

-A high-performance blockchain network built on a modified Ethereum codebase with Delegated Proof-of-Stake (DPoS) consensus mechanism and integrated system contracts.
-Splendor RPC is designed for maximum decentralization with support for up to 10,000 validators.
+A revolutionary high-performance blockchain network built on a modified Ethereum codebase with Congress consensus mechanism, integrated system contracts, and an innovative tiered validator system designed for maximum decentralization and fair participation.

 ## Network Information